meshery/meshery/docs/pages/extensibility/adapters.md

 [![Meshery Adapter Library]({{ site.baseurl }}/assets/img/adapters/meshery-adapter-library.svg
 )]({{ site.baseurl }}/assets/img/adapters/meshery-adapter-library.svg)

+_Figure: Displaying Meshery Adapter library architecture along with an example of integration_

 #### Overview and Usage

 The library consists of interfaces and default implementations for the main and common functionality of an adapter.
 It also provides a mini-framework that runs the gRPC adapter service, calling the functions of handlers injected by the adapter code.
 This is represented in an UML-ish style in the figure below.
 The library is used in all of Meshery's adapters.